 3. Limit Sugar

 Given bagels tend to be made with refined flour they tend to contain more refined carbohydrates per serving and, therefore, more sugar.
 Since these sugars are naturally present in the flour it is difficult to control their intake, however, ensuring that there is limited added sugar in the bagels is a simple way to control your total sugar intake.
 Be sure to read the ingredients and opt for varieties that contain little or no added sugar.

 When reading the nutrition label be sure to check the portion size.
 Although one would assume that the portion size for a bagel is one bagel, manufacturers sometimes list portion sizes as 1/2 a bagel or in grams, which can make comparing brands and labels rather confusing.

 Generally speaking, bagel toppings are mostly whole-food-based, including cream cheese, avocado, butter, and jam and, therefore, nothing to worry about.
 However, if you happen to have a goal of weight loss it is important to consider that these toppings are rich sources of calories due to their high values of dietary fat and/or sugars, so it is important to be mindful of the serving size of your toppings and spreads.

 The Bottom Line

-Bagels are made of flour, yeast, water, salt, barley malt and/or egg, however, depending on the brand they may also contain added sugars, additives and preservatives.
-When shopping for bagels, be sure to read the ingredients and opt for varieties that contain whole food ingredients, a moderate amount of fibre and limited added sugar.
+Bagels are made of flour, yeast, water, salt, barley malt, and/or egg, however, depending on the brand they may also contain added sugars, additives, and preservatives.
+When shopping for bagels, be sure to read the ingredients and opt for varieties that contain whole-food ingredients, a moderate amount of fiber, and limited added sugar.
 Depending on your personal health goals, be mindful of the portion size and toppings you use.